Women in Iran: Iranian women's movement

 The movement for women's rights in Iran is particularly complex within the scope of the political history of the country.
 Women have consistently pushed the boundaries of societal norms and were continually gaining more political and economic rights.
 Women heavily participated at every level of the revolution.
 Within months of the formation of the Islamic republic by Ruhollah Khomeini many important rights were repealed, but in mid-1980s replaced by a far more protective laws.

-After the constitutional Revolution (1905-1906), the fall of the Qajar dynasty and the ascension to the throne of the Pahlavi dynasty, Iranian women decided to experiment with state-feminism.
+After the constitutional Revolution (1905–1906), the fall of the Qajar dynasty and the ascension to the throne of the Pahlavi dynasty, Iranian women decided to experiment with state-feminism.
 The new sovereign decided that he would have followed the same principles as the Turkish president Atatürk; forcefully eliminating the obligation to wear the veil and opening the access to universities for women.

 During Reza Shah Pahlavi's reign the feminist movement grew stronger.
 Though they never achieved their main goal, universal suffrage.

-During Reza Shah Pahlavi's son, Mohammad Shah, reign Iranian women managed to gain access to the newborn Communist party Tudeh and some of these activists founded parallel alloys still fighting for the right to vote that they managed to obtain in 1962.
+During the reign of Reza Shah Pahlavi's son, Mohammad Shah, reign Iranian women managed to gain access to the newborn Communist party Tudeh and some of these activists founded parallel alloys still fighting for the right to vote that they managed to obtain in 1962.

 After a short attempt made by the prime minister Mossadegh to overthrow him he regained his place as leader and decided to review some articles in family law: in 1967 divorce became a legal procedure that had to be carried out only in court and the minimum age for marriage became 18.

-In 1978/1978 the regime was overthrown by the people and women played an important part in the accomplishment of the Revolution.
+In 1978–79, the regime was overthrown by the people and women played an important part in the accomplishment of the Revolution.

 After this the already modified family law was modified again reinstating the minimum age for marriage at 13.

 Under the presidency of Mohammad Khatami (1997-2005) feminist movements are on the rise.
 The president was in fact elected thanks to their support.